Why Is Sunday Longer Than Monday?

-Dad napped on the sun-room divan wearing his Sunday suit pants and white shirt rolled up to his elbows.
-His tie draped onto the maple lounge chair nearby.
+Dad napped on the sun-room divan wearing his Sunday suit pants, white shirt rolled up to his elbows, and his tie draped over the maple lounge chair nearby.
 The Sears and Roebuck catalog lay on the floor, inches from his fingers.
 Mom was somewhere in the house doing Mom things.

-I filled my tiny washing machine with water, begged for a little Tide detergent then gathered my doll’s clothing.
-There I sat, rhythmically cranking the miniature plungers up and down dislodging the make believe filth from my sedentary doll’s clothes.
+I filled my tiny washing machine with water, begged Mom for a little Tide detergent then gathered my doll’s clothing.
+There I sat, rhythmically cranking the miniature plungers up and down, dislodging the make believe filth from my sedentary doll’s clothes.

 “Tiny!”
 I called, leaving my naked doll sun-bathing, patiently waiting for someone to pick her up, perhaps dress her in her nice, clean clothes.
 I suppose Mom did her Mom thing, cleaning up the front porch while I searched for Tiny.
 Don’t quite remember that part.

 Never knew what happened to the little wringer washer.
 It disappeared somehow.

 Anybody out there remember those long Sundays or perhaps that little Wolverine washing machine?
 I found a picture of it tonight.
 It is just as I remembered.

 I hope my memories last longer than those gosh-darn-long-Sundays of long ago.